 Clients often forget how useful animation and motion graphics can be in videos.
 It can support any type of video from internal comms, training or a promotional video.
 Whether it be for the full video or part of it there are a number of different ways you can and should incorporate animation in your video.

 Top 3 ways to incorporate animation into your video

 Visualise and simplify

-If what you do is complicated then animation can help your audience to visualise what you you are trying to explain.
-Rather than someone talking through the process (which can sometimes be very boring!) animation can enable you to showcase this in a much more visual way
+If what you or your organisation offers is complicated, then animation can help your audience to visualise what you are trying to explain.
+Rather than someone talking through the process (which can sometimes be very boring!) animation can enable you to showcase this in a much more visually pleasing way.

-Animation and indeed motion graphics can also be used to save time within the actual video – the above still from one of our client’s videos shows someone talking about how much they like working for the company but the question is there (without needing to be said) resonating with the viewer and the surrounding graphics bring this to life (not to mention the branding opportunity).
+Animation and indeed motion graphics can also be used to save time within the actual video – the above still images from one of our client’s videos shows students talking about how to keep safe in the city of their University but the question is there (without needing to be said) resonating with the viewer and the surrounding graphics bring this to life.

 Educate and Entertain